jcwestover/cse251/week02/assignment/prove.md

 ## Submission

-When finished, upload your Python file to Canvas (please no ZIP files).
+When finished

+- upload your assignment_a.py and signature files to Canvas.
+- upload your assignment_b.py and signature files to Canvas.